What is the Geographical Indication Protection System?

 The Act on Protection of the Names of Specific Agricultural, Forestry and Fishery Products and Foodstuffs (Geographical Indication (GI) Act) is established in order to protect an indication that identifies an agricultural product which originates in the territory of a particular region or locality, and the quality or other characteristic of the product are linked to its geographical origin.
 The indication is protected as an intellectual property, and thereby contribute to the benefit of producers and the trust of consumers.

-Intellectual Property Division, Food Industry Affairs Bureau, Ministry of Agriculture, Forestry and Fisheries
+Intellectual Property Division, Export and International Affairs Bureau, Ministry of Agriculture, Forestry and Fisheries

 1-2-1 Kasumigaseki, Chiyoda-ku, Tokyo 100-8950, Japan